werman/noise-suppression-for-voice/README.md

 ## Developing

 VST sdk files aren't shipped here due to their license.
 You need to download VST sdk and copy several files to src/pluginterfaces/vst2.x/ and to src/vst2.x/.
-You can find sdk [here](https://www.steinberg.net/en/company/developers.html).
+You can find sdk [on archive.org](https://archive.org/details/VST2SDK) since it was removed from the official [website](https://www.steinberg.net/en/company/developers.html).

 LV2 and LADSPA sdk files are in repository.